chigkim/logic-accessibility/index.md

 ---

-### When toggling Switch controls, VO announces old state
-When pressing vo+space on controls identified as switch (Mute, Solo, Record, Monitor in mixer and inspector), VO announces old state instead of new state.
-The checkboxes in track header don't have this problem.

 ### Inconsistent status of Record enable in track header
 When you check record enable for an audio track, VO reports the status as checked depending on when the indicator is flashing.
 This causes VO to report sometimes checked sometimes unchecked even though the track is record enabled.
 If it's record enabled, VO should always report as checked.

 ### Cannot distinguish channel strip type
 In mixer, tracks header, and inspector, VO cannot tell if a channel strip is an instrument, aux, audio, and so on.
 VO users should hear their names along with their types when navigating across mixer/tracks area.

+### You can only adjust by an extremely small amount for some plugin parameters.
+This behavior varies from plugin to plugin, but you can frequently encounter in third party plugins.
+For example, slide might adjust only 0.1% at a time.
+This means you have to press vo+right 1,000 times to adjust from 0 to 100.

+VoiceOver has two commands to adjust sliders: regular (vo+right/left) and finer (vo+shift+left/right).
+It would be great to be able to adjust 1% at a time with regular adjustment command, an 0.1% with finer adjustment command.
+Then you can hold down vo+right to go from 0 to 100 in 10 seconds instead of waiting 100 seconds.

 ### Inconsistent plugin bypass status
-When a plugin is active, VO says "Bypass unchecked" in inspector and mixer, but it says "Bypass checked" in the plugin window.
+When a plugin is active, VO correctly reports "Bypass unchecked" in inspector and mixer, but it says "Bypass checked" in the plugin window.

-### Cannot locate automation control consistently
-After pressing "a to show automation"  in track header, VO can get to the automation enable button only when approaching from left to right, and "show region based automation" can be reached only when VO approached from right to left.

-### Track alternative control is not visible to VO
-VO cannot find track alternative control after you check track alternative from track header components.

-### Cannot assign a track as a groove track
-In track header, VO can tell which one is groove track, but you cannot reassign another track as the groove track with VO.
+### Cannot search all UI elements with Item chooser in plugin window
+When you bring up VO item chooser from a plugin window with control view, VO only gives few parameters instead of all parameters.
+For example in Alchemy, VO users are forced to go through hundreds of items inside the table just to locate a parameter and turn off a feature in certain cases.
+It is crucial to let VO users to quickly locate specific item by searching.

 ### Cannot tell which tracks/regions are selected
 It would be great if it says "selected region/track name" if selected or just "region/track name" when not selected.

-### Cannot find track Selection Count
-When multiple tracks are selected, it would be nice to indicate how many tracks are selected in the track inspector same as how it appears for region inspector.
+Also it would be great to be able to toggle the selection by simply pressing vo+space on region/track.

 ### Distracting playhead announcement
 It is great to announce the playhead location when playhead moves.
 However, it is very distracting to hear playhead position whenever you play/stop especially when you try to do fine audio editing such as finding syllable from vocal track, attack of instrument, and so on.
 It makes it hard to pinpoint exact audio spot when VO keeps chattering playhead position against audio playback.
 It should announce the position when it stops, but not when it starts playing.
+Perhaps it could be a setting that you can toggle in preference > general > accessibility.

+### Can't adjust key limit and velocity limit in inspector.
+Once you interact with a slider, VO indicates there are two segments for lower and upper limits.
+However, you can't adjust them independently.

+### VO Cursor gets bootted out of position Column in event list
+Whenever you change position column of an event in event list, VO cursor get booted out of the control.
+This forces VO users to keep interacting with the slider in order to make further adjustment.

+### Cannot edit zones in Multisampler
+In EXS24, VO users were able to edit zones, group, and many properties in edit window.
+However, it's not possible with VoiceOver in Multisampler.

+### Cannot access midi environment
+In midi environment window, there are many unlabeled UI elements inside environment contents group.

 ### Can't edit flex pitch/time markers
 Even though we can enable flex time/pitch and apply to a track.
 VO users have very limited capability of editing them.
 It would be nice to have key commands to move to next/previous, nudge, create, and delete flex marker with keyboard.

-### VO Cursor gets bootted out of position Column in event list
-Whenever you change position column of an event in event list, VO cursor get booted out of the control.
-This forces VO users to keep interacting with the slider in order to make further adjustment.
+### Cannot confirm selection with audio
+There should be a key command for logic to play to selection end and stop.
+Sshift+space plays from the selection, but you cannot confirm where the selection ends by listening.
+You can move to selection end with control+end, but it would be nice to be able to confirm with audio as well.

-### Cannot access midi environment
+### Cannot access global tracks
-In midi environment window, there are many unlabeled UI elements.
+Some of them (tempo, signature, and marker) have list view, but other global tracks such as arrangement have no other workaround.

+### When toggling Switch controls, VO announces old state
+When pressing vo+space on controls identified as switch (Mute, Solo, Record, Monitor in mixer and inspector), VO announces old state instead of new state.
+The checkboxes in track header don't have this problem.

+### Cannot locate automation control consistently
+After pressing "a to show automation"  in track header, VO can get to the automation enable button only when approaching from left to right, and "show region based automation" can be reached only when VO approached from right to left.

+### Cannot find track Selection Count
+When multiple tracks are selected, it would be nice to indicate how many tracks are selected in the track inspector same as how it appears for region inspector.

 ### Cannot adjust project start marker
 VO cannot adjust project start marker in the ruler.
 It simply appears as a button instead of a slider.